-requires children to utilise their knowledge of number bonds in an unusual context and requires them to explain and reason through their solutions.
+This problem requires children to utilise their knowledge of number bonds in an unusual context, and offers the opportunity for them to explain and reason through their solutions.

 Before tackling Number Balance, pupils will need practical experience of working with balances, if possible.

-To introduce the problem, show the class the balance on the interactive whiteboard and, without saying anything, hang weights to make it balance (two on each side).
-Take the weights off and put on a different combination of two weights on each side to balance the equaliser.
+To introduce the problem, show the class the interactive balance on the board and, without saying anything, hang weights to make it balance (perhaps one weight on one side and two on the other to begin with).
+Take the weights off and put on a different combination of weights on each side to balance the equaliser.
 Repeat this a few times and invite learners to talk to each other in pairs about what they think is happening.
-You

-could then try the first two examples in the problem as a whole group, asking the children to talk to each other about what to do before sharing ideas amongst the whole group.
+You could then try the first two examples in the problem as a whole group, asking the children to talk to each other about what they might do before sharing ideas amongst the whole group.

-Can you tell me how the balance works?
+Can you tell me how a balance works?

-How can you tell from the pictures or interactivity which side we need to add a weight to?
+How can you tell from the pictures which side we need to add a weight to?

 What is the total of the weights on this side?